UCSBCarpentry/ucsbcarpentry.github.io/_posts/2025-02-26-community-meeting.md

 We’re excited to invite you to our Winter Carpentry @ UCSB Community meeting.
 We’ll discuss plans for our Spring 2025 workshop schedule, explore ways to integrate AI into data science workshops, and, if time permits, share strategies for supporting learners after workshops.
 Whether you’re a curious Learner, an experienced Instructor, or anywhere in between, we’d love to see you there!

-To kick off the conversation about Spring workshops, please take a moment to let us know what workshops you’d like to see and participate in next quarter by completing this form: https://tinyurl.com/workshops-spring2025.
+To kick off the conversation about Spring workshops, please take a moment to let us know what workshops you’d like to see and participate in next quarter by completing this form: <a href="https://tinyurl.com/workshops-spring2025">https://tinyurl.com/workshops-spring2025</a>.

 Here’s a preview of the agenda:
 - 🗳️ Discussion about workshops to be offered in Spring 2025.